trovares/trovares_connector/docs/source/odbc/index.rst

 Doesn't support the following:

-* Transferring to the database from xGT.
+* Transferring null and Datetime to the database from xGT.
-* Transfer sizes/times are estimates.
+* Transfer sizes/times are estimates and may not be available.

 API Details
 -----------